maria-antoniak/little-mallet-wrapper/README.md

 <br>

 ### get_top_docs(*training_data, topic_distributions, topic_index, n=5*)

+Gets the documents with the highest probability for the target topic.

 | Name               | Type              | Description                      |
 | ------------------ | ----------------- | -------------------------------- |